+385 (0)98 324795, +385 (0)98 340497

 Establishment of a Laboratory for Dendrochronology

-Within the scientific research project Dendro-Carbon, a laboratory for dendrochronology (Dendro-lab) is being established to enable systematic and standardized determination of tree growth based on the tree ring widths measured from wood core samples.
+Within the scientific research project Dendro-Carbon, a laboratory for dendrochronology (Dendro-lab) was established which will enable systematic and standardized determination of tree growth based on the tree ring widths measured from wood core samples.
+The laboratory is situated at the Croatian Forest Research Institute, Division for Forest Management and Forestry Economics, Trnjanska c.
+35, Zagreb and started with work on 14 February 2025.
+The laboratory is managed by the Dendro-Carbon project associate, Dr. Doroteja Bitunjac, PhD.

-In 2024, equipment was acquired for the Dendro-lab, and staff training was conducted.
-The equipment includes a microtome for long cores (WSL, Gärtner & Nievergelt 2010), a microscope and camera for analysing core samples, a laboratory mill for wood samples, and a professional wood sander.
+In 2024 and 2025, equipment was acquired for the Dendro-lab.
+The equipment includes a microtome for long cores (WSL, Gärtner & Nievergelt 2010), a microscope and camera for analysing core samples, the increment borers, a laboratory mill for wood samples, a professional wood sander and computer with a monitor.
+The equipment was successfully installed and tested.
+The head of the laboratory, together with the project associates involved in laboratory activities, studied the materials related to the operation of the equipment and instruments and the scientific methods used in the preparation and analysis of increment cores for dendrochronological analysis.
 At the beginning of 2025, the first tree core samples from various tree species were processed using the microtome for long cores, scanned, and analysed with a microscope and camera in the Dendro-lab.

 Processing of wood core samples using a microtome for long cores (top), analysis of tree rings with a microscope and camera (middle), and scanned core samples of pedunculate oak and red oak (bottom).